 Cover and steam the shrimp over constant medium heat for 6-8 more minutes.
 The shrimp will be pink and begin to tighten slightly.
 Remove the basket from the heat immediately to avoid overcooking. ⠀

-Old Bay Butter
+Old Bay Butter recipe

 Whisk together the melted butter, Old Bay, and a pinch of salt.
 Serve it as a dipping option for the shrimp along with cocktail sauce and lemon wedges.

-How to steam shrimp without a basket
+How to steam shrimp with a strainer

 An alternative to steaming shrimp without a steaming basket is to use a large (8 inches) mesh strainer and a medium pot